winston0410/vim-tutorial/tutorial.md

 				:wq  <ENTER>

   3. When you see the shell prompt, type the command that got you into this tutor.
-That could be:	vimtutor <ENTER>
+That could be:	vim tutor <ENTER>
      Normally you would use:	vim tutor <ENTER>

 ---> 'vim' means enter the vim editor, 'tutor' is the file you wish to edit.